Tasboo/blog/content/blog/FirstControllerInRails.md

    1. Some default html is added to that file automatically telling how to find this file.
 3. The helper file 'helpers/home_helper.rb' gets added
    1. I have no idea what this does right now.
 The helper by default has no code other than declaring the module
-4. The 'config/routes.rb' file gets modified to include an entry to do a GET on home/index
+4. The 'config/routes.rb' file gets modified to include an entry to do a GET on home/index.
+   1. This new entry tells Rails what actions to take when a user navigates to the home/index URL.
 5. The test file 'test/controllers/home_controller_test.rb' gets created.
    1. I have no idea how to run tests in Rails yet, but I am glad this gets added automatically.
    2. Something to note, while there is a section for helpers within the test directory, a test class for the home_helper was not added.
 6. The scss file 'assets/stylesheets/home.scss' was created for styling the home controller view.
    1. Nothing is in this file asside from a comment.

-So that command did a lot it seems, but I want to make sure that my app defaults to this new controller when I navigate to the root of the site.
+So that command did a lot it seems.
+One thing I want to do in addition to all of this is to make sure that my app defaults to this new controller when I navigate to the root of the site.
 To do that, I add an entry in the routes.rb file so that it looks like this:

 ```
 Rails.application.routes.draw do